zyang01/zyang01.github.io/_posts/2025-03-25-on-idolatry.md

 ---

 Did you notice the verb in both commandments is the same?
 Boss Man said to ***love***.
-I suspect most unbelievers and possibly most Christians, especially the antichrists, do not know what the first commandment means.
+I suspect unbelievers and possibly most Christians, especially the antichrists, do not know what the first commandment means.
 You need to know who God is and what He is like before you can understand the first commandment.
 John the Apostle answered that in 1 John.

 ---